 What is induction training?

-Induction training (also known as onboarding/orientation) can be defined as the process of introducing a new employee to their new role within the business.
-The purpose of this is to help them become familiar with not only their role but what is expected of them as a member of your workforce, the working environment they will be in and what to expect from the company culture.
+Induction training (also known as onboarding/orientation) is the process of introducing a new employee to their new role within the business.
+The purpose of this training is to help new starters become familiar with not only their role but what is expected of them as a member of your workforce.
+Additionally, induction training educates new employees about their new working environment, as well as what they can expect from the company culture.

 Typically, induction training takes place within the first few weeks of joining the business.
 It’s often seen as the first hurdle that new starters have to jump over in order to truly start work in their new role but it should feel like a welcoming process, created to make them feel comfortable and capable.